MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/focus-mode.md

 <!-- ====================================================================== -->
-## Main differences with the default user interface
+## Main differences from the default user interface

-Here are the main differences between the default user interface of DevTools and Focus Mode.
+Here are the main differences between the DevTools default user interface and Focus Mode.

-* **Activity Bar**
+### Activity Bar

-  The **Activity Bar** is the most visible difference with the default user interface.
+  The **Activity Bar** is the most visible difference from the default user interface.
 Initially, it appears as a vertical sidebar to the left of the DevTools window.
 The **Activity Bar** contains icons used to open tools and access help and settings.

   It replaces the main toolbar from the default user interface.

   ![Screenshot of the activity bar in Focus Mode](media/focus-mode-activity-bar.png)

-* **Quick View**
+### Quick View

-  The **Quick View** list contains all tools, and is used to display a tool alongside the one already selected from the **Activity Bar**.
+  The **Quick View** list contains all tools and can be used to display a tool alongside the one already selected from the **Activity Bar**.

   **Quick View** replaces the drawer toolbar from the default user interface.

   ![Screenshot of the quick view list in Focus Mode with a tool selected and opened in the bottom pane](media/focus-mode-quick-view.png)

-* DevTools customization and settings
+### DevTools customization and settings

-  Several customization features as well as the DevTools settings are now grouped together under a single menu available from the **Customize and control DevTools** (**...**) button in the **Activity Bar**.
+  Several customization features and the DevTools settings are now grouped together under a single menu available from the **Customize and control DevTools** (**...**) button in the **Activity Bar**.
 These features and settings appear in multiple locations in the default user interface.

-  * **Dock location** allows to change the placement of DevTools in the browser window.
+  * **Dock location** lets you change the placement of DevTools in the browser window.
-  * **Activity Bar location** allows to change the placement of the **Activity Bar** within DevTools.
+  * **Activity Bar location** lets you change the placement of the **Activity Bar** within DevTools.
-  * **Themes** allows to change the color theme.
+  * **Themes** lets you change the color theme.
   * **Settings** provides access to the DevTools settings.
-  * **Keyboard shortcuts** allows to review and change keyboard shortcuts.
+  * **Keyboard shortcuts** lets you review and change keyboard shortcuts.

   ![Screenshot of the menu in Focus Mode](media/focus-mode-menu.png)

-* Help links
+### Help links

   The **Help** menu contains links to the DevTools documentation and release notes and a button to send feedback to the team.
 These links and buttons were previously nested under **Customize and control DevTools** > **Help** in the default user interface.